Updated: 5 days ago

 Coconut water for electrolytes

-8) Control the risk for temptation by bringing your own dish.
+9) Control the risk for temptation by bringing your own dish.
 A holiday meal will usually consist of a protein source like turkey, ham, beef or seafood.
 However, will there be a veggie?
 How about a healthier carbohydrate option?
 Bring some roasted asparagus, creamed spinach, Brussel sprouts and/or a healthy sweet potato mash or cauliflower mashed potato and you’re set.
-Use quality healthy fats like grass-fed butter, ghee or coconut oil to support blood sugar.
+Use quality healthy fats like grass-fed butter, ghee or coconut oil on heavier carbs to support blood sugar.

 11) Bring your dancing shoes.
-Or take a relaxing walk after dinner.
+Or bring the football and take a relaxing walk after dinner.

 12) Pick and choose your battles.
 Choose sweet potatoes over mac-n-cheese.
 If your enjoying wine, skip the bread.
 Dark chocolate over milk chocolate.
 Go in with a mindset: carbs, cake or cocktail?

 14) Don’t feel guilty.
-Even if you did indulge more than you wanted to … drink extra water the next day, catch up on good, quality sleep, make the time to exercise and move on.
+Even if you did indulge more than you wanted to … drink extra water the next day, catch up on good, quality sleep, do a castor oil pack, drink some coconut water, make the time to exercise and move on.

 15) Check out these healthier dessert options!